-The Employer may require an employee to undergo a medical examination that is related to the employee's job and based on a business necessity when the Employer deems the examination necessary to confirm an employee's fitness for duty, eligibility for sick leave, FML, Medical Leave, Disability Leave, or Disability Separation.
-The Employer may also require such an exam to determine the employee's eligibility to return from any sick leave, Medical Leave, Disability Leave, or Disability Separation, where the employee is returning after having exhausted Family and Medical Leave Act time (or where the returning employee is not eligible for FML), or to determine an employees ability to return to full service from recuperative duty status.
+The Employer may require an employee to undergo a medical examination that is related to the employee's job and based on a business necessity when the Employer deems the examination necessary to confirm an employee's fitness for duty, eligibility for sick leave time, FML, Medical or Disability Leave of Absence without Pay, or Disability Separation.
+The Employer may also require such an exam to determine the employee's eligibility to return from any sick leave time, Medical or Disability Leave of Absence without Pay, or Disability Separation, where the employee is returning after having exhausted Family and Medical Leave Act time (or where the returning employee is not eligible for FML), or to determine an employee's ability to return to full service from recuperative duty status.
 The examination shall be at the Employer's expense.
 Where the Employer is requiring the examination to certify an employee's eligibility for Family and Medical Leave Act time (the FML "second opinion"), the Employer's selection of a healthcare provider shall be in accordance with the regulations governing the Family and Medical Leave Act.
-However, where the examination is to determine an employee's eligibility for sick leave, Medical Leave, Disability Leave, etc., following the employee's exhaustion of Family and Medical Leave Act time, or in a situation where the employee is not eligible for Family and Medical Leave Act time, the selection of the healthcare provider shall be within the sole discretion of the Employer.
+However, where the examination is to determine an employee's eligibility for sick leave time, Medical Leave of Absence without Pay, Disability Leave of Absence without Pay, etc., following the employee's exhaustion of Family and Medical Leave Act time, or in a situation where the employee is not eligible for Family and Medical Leave Act time, the selection of the healthcare provider shall be within the sole discretion of the Employer.